Menelik II: Illness, death and succession

-On 27 October 1909, Menelik II suffered a massive stroke and his "mind and spirit died".
+On 27 October 1909, Menelik suffered a massive stroke and his "mind and spirit died".
 After that, Menelik was no longer able to reign, and the office was taken over by Empress Taytu, as de facto ruler, until Ras Bitwaddad Tesemma was publicly appointed regent.
 However, he died within a year, and a council of regency – from which the empress was excluded – was formed in March 1910.

-In the early morning hours of 12 December 1913, Emperor Menelik II died.
+In the early morning hours of 12 December 1913, Menelik died.
 He was buried quickly without announcement or ceremony at the Se'el Bet Kidane Meheret Church, on the grounds of the Imperial Palace.
-In 1916 Menelik II was reburied in the specially built church at Ba'eta Le Mariam Monastery in Addis Ababa.
+In 1916, Menelik was reburied in the specially built church at Ba'eta Le Mariam Monastery in Addis Ababa.

-After the death of Menelik II, the council of regency continued to rule Ethiopia.
-Lij Iyasu was never crowned Emperor of Ethiopia, and eventually, Empress Zewditu I succeeded Menelik II on 27 September 1916.
+After the death of Menelik, the council of regency continued to rule Ethiopia.
+Lij Iyasu was never crowned Emperor of Ethiopia, and eventually, Empress Zewditu succeeded Menelik on 27 September 1916.

 Legacy

 The Adwa Victory Day is celebrated in March annually, and it would also inspire Pan-African movements around the globe.

-Despite being generally considered the founder of modern Ethiopia, Menelik's legacy also garnered controversies due to the atrocities committed by his army against civilians and combatants during the occupation of territories into his Empire, which are considered by many historians as constituting genocide.
+Despite being generally considered the founder of modern Ethiopia, Menelik's legacy also garnered controversies due to the atrocities committed by his army against civilians and combatants during the annexation of territories into his empire, which are considered by many historians as constituting genocide.
 According to Awol Allo:

 A desire to share in the glamor Menelik enjoyed after his victory over Italy may explain an improbable Serb legend, recounted by English anthropologist Mary E. Durham, portraying Menelik and the Serb king of Montenegro as kinsmen, based on little more than the similarity between the Ethiopian honorific Negus and the name of the Herzegovinian village, Njegushi, from which the Montenegrin royal family originated:When these Herzegovinese migrated to Montenegro, a large body of them went yet farther afield and settled in the mountains of Abyssinia, among them a branch of the family of Petrovich of Njegushi, from which is directly descended Menelik, who preserves the title of Negus and is a distant cousin of Prince Nikola of Montenegro, and to this large admixture of Slav blood the Abyssinians owe their fine stature and their high standard of civilisation, as compared with the neighbouring African tribes.
-Menelik was featured as the leader of the Ethiopian civilization in the New Frontier season pass of the 4X video game Civilization VI.
-His ability, Council of Ministers, grants sizeable benefits to cities founded on hills, and units fighting in hills.
+Menelik is featured as the leader of the Ethiopian civilization in the New Frontier season pass of the 4X video game Civilization VI and the inspiration for Menelek XIV, fictional Emperor of Abyssinia in the novel Beyond Thirty by Edgar Rice Burroughs.